AshnahKhalidKhan/Azure-Certifications-Notes-Preparation-Material/AZ-900: Azure Fundamentals.md

   - Platform that collects metric and logging data.
   - Can be used to trigger auto-scaling using thresholds.
 - **Application Insights:**
+  - Automatically detect performance anomalies for web apps.
+  - Use built-in analytics to see what users do on an app.

 ###
 - **Azure Container Instances** & **Azure Kubernetes Service (AKS):**